AdobeDocs/journey-optimizer.es-ES/help/using/rn/e-release-notes.md

 **Gestión de decisiones**

-* **Compatibilidad con varias reglas en Administración de decisiones** : Ahora puede añadir hasta 10 reglas de límite para una oferta determinada en Gestión de decisiones.
+* **Compatibilidad con varias reglas de gestión de decisiones**: ahora puede añadir hasta 10 reglas límite para una oferta determinada de Gestión de decisiones.
 Esto le permite aumentar el nivel de control sobre la forma en que se envían las ofertas.
 [Más información](../offers/offer-library/add-constraints.md#capping)

 <!--* **Audits** - The **Change log** tab allowing you to see all the changes that have been made to an offer or a decision has been removed.
 Changes related to offers and decisions can now be seen in the **Audits** menu. -->